AdobeDocs/dynamic-media-classic.en/help/using/printing-assets.md

 ---
 # Print assets{#printing-assets}

-1. In the Browse Panel, select the asset or assets you want to print.
+1. In the Browse panel, select the asset or assets you want to print.
 1. Go to **[!UICONTROL File]** > **[!UICONTROL Print]** or press `Ctrl+P` (Windows&reg;) or `Command+P` (Mac).
 1. In the Print dialog box, choose how many copies to print and then click **[!UICONTROL Print]**.